 “…and He made from one man every nation of mankind to live on all the face of the earth, having determined their appointed times and the boundaries of their habitation.”

 Acts 17:26 (NASB)

 I distinctly remember celebrating Independence Day as a young boy growing up in the Dixie Hills housing projects on the west side of Atlanta.
-For black families in the 1970s, especially children, the 4th of July was, in many ways, a lot like Christmas Day.
+For black families in the 1970s, especially children, the 4th of July was, in many ways, a lot like Christmas.

-It was a celebration, not only of the birth of America as a nation but also of family, friends, and God, whom we always credited with providing us the opportunity to live in a free nation as the United States.
+It was a celebration not only of the birth of America as a nation, but also of family, friends, and God, whom we always credited with providing us the opportunity to live in such a free nation as the United States.

 Poor But Proud

-The elation of celebrating Independence Day was a constant reality for myself and my two siblings as my mom, whose birthday was also on the 4th of July, would accompany us on the Number 3 bus (we didn’t own a car) to the West End Mall where she would let us shop for new red-white-and-blue “patriotic” clothes to wear.
+The elation of celebrating Independence Day was a constant reality for me and my two siblings as my mom, whose birthday happens to be the 4th of July, would accompany us on the Number 3 bus (we didn’t own a car) to the West End Mall where she would let us shop for new red-white-and-blue “patriotic” clothes to wear that day.

-Poor as we were, to us Independence Day wasn’t just another “holiday” that afforded us a day out of school or that our parents didn’t have to work (though oftentimes they did).
-It was an occasion that everyone celebrated because we were Americans who were proud of America.
-Whatever apparel her few spare dollars could afford – be it a new t-shirt, a pair of jeans, a new pair of Converse® sneakers (which we called “tennis shoes”) – my mother would buy for us.
+Poor as we were, to us, Independence Day was not just another holiday that afforded us a time away from school or our parents a day off from work.
+It was an occasion that everyone celebrated because we were all Americans who were proud to live in America.
+Whatever apparel her spare few dollars could afford us – be it a new t-shirt, a pair of jeans, a new pair of Converse® hi-top sneakers – my mother would buy.

 But, as I said, that was then.

 The Inevitable Assertion